talsec/Free-RASP-Community/README.md

 Talsec offers a wide range of security solutions, such as App and API protection SDK, Penetration testing, monitoring services, and the User Safety suite.
 You can check out offered products at [our web](https://www.talsec.app).

 # License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/talsec/Free-RASP-Community/blob/master/LICENSE) file for details.
+This project is provided as freemium software i.e. there is a fair usage policy that impose some limitations on the free usage.
+The SDK software consists of opensource and binary part which is property of Talsec.
+The opensource part is  licensed under the MIT License - see the [LICENSE](https://github.com/talsec/Free-RASP-Community/blob/master/LICENSE) file for details.